-Therefore, anyone who is divorced, Catholic or non-Catholic, needs to obtain a Catholic declaration of nullity before he/she is allowed to marry in the Catholic Church.
-A declaration of nullity concludes that the union lacked something basic from the beginning and, as a result, the union was not binding according to the Catholic Church.
+Therefore, anyone who is divorced, Catholic or non-Catholic, needs to obtain a Catholic declaration of nullity or dissolution before he/she is allowed to marry in the Catholic Church.

-Important: Please note that this process has no civil effect.
-It does not affect the validity of your civil union, legitimacy of children, custody, property, or other settlements.
+Important: Please note that this process has NO CIVIL EFFECT.
+It DOES NOT affect the validity of your civil union, legitimacy of children, custody, property, or other settlements.
 It does not seek to assign blame or guilt on anyone.
 It merely ascertains the status of the union according to the laws of the Church.
-The children remain legitimate.
+The children are and remain legitimate.

 It should be noted that the process for a declaration of nullity will not be initiated in this Diocese until at least one year has passed from the date of the final divorce decree.
 It is the experience of this Tribunal that time is a great healer.
-Not only will the passage of time indicate that the marital relationship is indeed over and reconciliation is no longer possible, but it will allow for closure and healing.
+Not only will the passage of time indicate that the marital relationship is indeed over, and reconciliation is no longer possible, but it will allow for closure and healing.

-How to Petition: To begin the process, contact a priest or deacon (preferably one in your parish).
-He will meet with you and give you the necessary information and forms needed to petition the Church for a declaration of nullity.
+How to Petition: Either spouse may petition by contacting a priest or deacon (preferably one in your parish).
+He will meet with you to determine the necessary form needed to petition the Church for a declaration of nullity.
 This person will be your Advocate when the petition is filed.